MeloHu/Senior_Project/README.md

 styles.css: all CSS styles of the mainpage.

-heatmapCSV.php: process data from CSV data file and display datavisualization through heatmaps.
+heatmapCSV.php: for CSV data file, to process the file and the data, and to display data visualization through heatmaps.

-heatmapXML.php: process data from XML data file and display datavisualization through heatmaps.
+heatmapXML.php: for XML data file, to process the file and the data, and to display data visualization through heatmaps.